yag-im/ports/docs/NEW_PORT.md

 ## FAQ:

-Q: Game cursor appears in a semi-transparent square (e.g. "James Camerons' Titanic" and "Escape From The Haunted House")
+Q: Game cursor appears in a semi-transparent square (e.g. "James Camerons' Titanic", "Escape From The Haunted House", "Peter Gabriel: Eve")
 A: Set color_bits to 24

 Q: How to rip audio tracks?